spring-projects/spring-ai/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please do a quick search on Github issues first, there might be already a duplicate issue for the one you are about to create.
+Please do a quick search on GitHub issues first, there might be already a duplicate issue for the one you are about to create.
 If the bug is trivial, just go ahead and create the issue.
 Otherwise, please take a few moments and fill in the following sections:

 **Bug description**